prasannasPitch/Projects_Self_Driving_Car/PID_Controller/README.md

 ### Twiddle :

+Twiddle algorithm is an automated optimization of hyperparameters in the controller.
+We initialize the controller with user defined variable.
+Then we increase the controller parameter in an automated way by a factor of 1.1 .
+For this value we check the error and compare it with the previous PID error.
+Based on the extent of increase or decrease in the error value, we further increase or decrease the controller parameters.
+By this way, we approximately determine what could be the optimal hyper parameters.
+But one disadvantage is, this automated tuning can make the controller slow and can also fall into local minima.

 ### Tuning of Parameters :

  As an inital configuration I used the values from the lesson (p=0,2, i=0,004, d=3).
 These parameters worked well for constant throttle of 0.3.
 The I tried to increase the speed of the car by using higher constant throttle values and figured out that the car got of the track.
 In order to overcome this issue, a PID components were manually tuned to navigate through the given track.